Scheels: Locations

 On July 11, 2020, Scheels opened a two-story, 250,000 sqft store at the Eden Prairie Center in Eden Prairie, MN.

+Outside of the Midwest, Montana has three Scheels locations in Billings, Missoula, and Great Falls.
+Utah has a location in Sandy.
+Colorado has two locations in Johnstown and Colorado Springs.
+Nevada has one location in Sparks.
+Idaho has one store in Meridian.
+The company is set to open a second Texas location in Cedar Park, coming 2026.

+In May 2020, the Scheels opened a location in Texas, located in The Colony.
+At 331,000 sqft, this store is the largest Scheels and largest all-sports store in the world.

 On May 19, 2020, Macerich announced that Scheels will open its first Arizona location at Chandler Fashion Center in the fall of 2023, replacing a vacant Nordstrom.

-Scheels Outfitter brand
+Scheels Outfitters brand

 Scheels Outfitters is a premium brand exclusive to Scheels.
-Merchandise is designed for field experts by "Scheels Experts".
-This includes gear for camping, fishing, and hunting.
+Merchandise is designed for field experts by "Scheels Experts."
+This includes gear for fishing, hunting, and shooting.